SimonaytesYan/Photoshop/README.md

 ## Photoshop ##

-This is a educational C++ project - GUI library based on SFML and simle version of photoshop implemented on it.
+This is a educational C++ project - GUI library based on SFML and simle version of image editor implemented on it.
+There is also plugin system: you can add tools and filters without project recompilation.
+Some plugins sources you can find in folder Plugins.

 ![Preview](https://github.com/SimonaytesYan/Photoshop/blob/master/Resources/Preview.png)